-You must continue to balance your study and work commitments even though there is flexibility in the number of hours you can work.
+You must continue to balance your study and work commitments, even though there is flexibility in the number of hours you can work.

 Students must still:

-- maintain their course enrolment
+- maintain their course enrollment;

-- ensure satisfactory course attendance, and
+- ensure satisfactory course attendance;

 - ensure satisfactory course progress.